 The MINI-SCREEN Light Screen and System have been reset.
 Green and yellow Light Screen and System status indicators are ON.
-If the yellow System status indicator is double flashing (indicating the MINI-SCREEN is waiting for a System Reset of a latched condition), then perform a System Key Reset.
+If the yellow System status indicator is double flashing (indicating the MINI-SCREEN is waiting for a System Reset), then perform a System Key Reset.
 At any time, if one or both red status indicators begin to flash, an internal lockout condition exists.
 Refer to Section 5.1 to determine the cause of the lockout.